kylelang/MIBRR/mcemDebugNotes.md

     10), things work well
   - When all all effects are non-trivial, things work well.
   - When 3 to 9 effects (out of 10) are non-trivial, problems occur
+- I can mostly replicate the analysis of the *diabetes* data from Park & Casella (2008).
+  - The MCEM chains converge and mix nicely
+  - I get the same posterior medians of beta
+  - I get the same credible intervals for beta
+  - I get the same L1 norm of beta relative to the least squares estimates
+  - **BUT** my estimate of lambda is approximately 20 times larger than theirs
+	- I get lambda ~ 5, they get lambda ~ 0.237
+  - Using the Park & Casella (2008) prior parameterization, I get very different results
+	- If I set the prior to exponential with mean of 10 times the ML estimate (as done in Park and Casella, 2008), I see the following relative to my ML
+      results:
+	  - About the same posterior medians of beta
+	  - About the same credible intervals for beta
+	  - About the same (relative) L1 norm for beta
+	  - Different (much smaller) posterior median of lambda